 #5.
 LED or oral treatment

-If severe or widespread eczema persists, phototherapy / light treatment is a great treatment option to consider.
+If severe or widespread eczema persists, phototherapy/light treatment is a great option to consider.
 It involves dampening down the immune system under the supervision of a dermatologist.
 Light therapy is a common treatment for a number of conditions ranging from eczema to depression.

 Other treatments include antihistamines and tar treatments to curb severe itching and the drug cyclosporine for people whose condition doesn’t respond to other treatments.

-Like with everything health-related, what we eat play a big role in speeding up or slowing down or treatment process.
-So as a bonus, here are foods that help the fight against adult eczema:
+Like with everything health-related, what we eat plays a big role in speeding up or slowing down our treatment process.
+So, as a bonus, here are foods that help the fight against adult eczema:

 1. Banana: High in potassium.